DIY Possum Control Trap

 Check your trap twice every day to see if you have caught something

-Once you have caught something make sure to call in animal control.
-These experts should be able to remove the possum from the trap and then take it along with them.
-Since these experts are trained to deal with animals they have all the safety gear necessary with them.
-However, if you are going to do it yourself then start by wearing a pair of gloves, take the trap to a wooded area far from your home, and pick up the trap’s door.
-The possum may perhaps play dead when you drop the door open but leave it for a while and it will escape.
+Once you have caught the animal, make sure to call animal control.
+These experts will be able to remove the possum from the trap and take it along with them.
+Since these experts are trained to deal with animals, they have all the safety gear necessary.
+However, if you are going to do it yourself, start by wearing a pair of gloves, take the trap to a wooded area far from your home, and lift up the trap’s door.
+The possum may perhaps play dead when you drop the door open but leave it for a while, and it will escape.

 Important things to keep in mind

 - You shouldn’t release a possum that seems to be acting rather unusual.
-These animals that usually move around during the day may often also carry rabies, tuberculosis and an array of other diseases.
-If you think it may be sick then take it to your local animal shelter or control authorities or a veterinarian’s office.
+These animals rarely carry rabies but may have tuberculosis and an array of other diseases.
+If you think it may be sick, take it to your local animal shelter, animal control authorities, or a veterinarian’s office.

-- In Australia you can catch a possum by using a trap or any other method and you’re allowed to release it in the wild around 200 meters away from where you caught it.
-But killing the animal is strictly against the law.
+- In Australia, you can catch a possum by using a trap or any other method, and you’re allowed to release it in the wild around 200 meters away from where you caught it.
+Killing the animal is strictly against the law.

-- Generally, possums are not aggressive animals especially towards humans.
+- Possums are not aggressive animals, especially towards humans.
 But you should take every precaution necessary to save yourself from getting scratched or bitten.

-ABOUT THE AUTHOR: Mark has been an exterminator and pest control expert for over ten years.
-He knows exactly how to remove specific animals and is an expert with possum control.
+Guest Writer: Mark has been an exterminator and pest control expert for over ten years.
+He knows how to remove particular animals and is a specialist on possum control.